 I hope one day I can forget about my love of bean dips and other apps and lean towards Brussels sprouts and pork chops.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-The recipe only uses a few ingredients so it’s very quick to put together.
-Using canned refried beans will help decrease the prep time as well.
+This is the best bean dip because it’s very quick to put together and requires minimal effort.
+Using a can of refried beans will help decrease the prep time (and clean up!) as well.

 When you’re ready to make your refried bean dip, just add everything to your slow cooker.
 You can spend the next two hours cleaning or prepping other food.